cloud-gov/cg-site/_docs/management/database-backup-restore.md

-This process requires the [cf-service- connect](https://github.com/18F/cf-service-connect) plugin that folks on the cloud.gov team have developed for Cloud Foundry.
+This process requires the [cf-service- connect](https://github.com/18F/cf-service-connect) plugin that folks on the Cloud.gov team have developed for Cloud Foundry.

 Please make sure you have the
 latest version installed before starting.
 If you need to update the plugin, you